skupperproject/skupper-operator/README.md

 To install the Skupper Operator CatalogSource on your Minikube cluster, run:

 ```
-# Creating a CatalogSource on the olm namespace
+# Creating a CatalogSource in the olm namespace
 kubectl apply -f examples/k8s/00-cs.yaml

 # Wait for the skupper-operator catalog pod to be running